All Episodes

 And that day, I will say this.

-The Capitol police were there for you because of your position.
+The Capitol Police were there for you because of your position.

-And I never saw such bravery in my life, and as somebody that is um I'm well versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol.
+And as somebody that is, I'm well-versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol.

-You they're sitting ducks.
+They're sitting ducks.

 You're done.

-If the guy is a good shot, a halfway decent shot.
+The odds of them surviving that are limited if the guy is a good shot, a halfway decent shot.

 Yeah, he had a semi-automatic rifle, 762 caliber.

-I mean, they're incredibly well trained, but police officers every day risk their lives for people and it goes unnoticed.
+In fact, they went towards him, which with the heroism and bravery, I mean, they're incredibly well trained, but police officers every day risk their lives for people and it goes unnoticed.

-That's why we all need to stand up.
+That's why we all need to stay.

 How are they doing, by the way?